OlibabaTV/Introduction-to-GitHub/README.md

 Once you are done with the fork request, you copy the reposittory URL, go to your git terminal and paste the URL with the below syntax:
 ```
- git clone paste the copied url and enter
+ git clone [paste the copied url] and hit enter key
  ```
 ![Picture](clonet.PNG)